-Watch for an increase in your baby’s wet and dirty nappies, and weight gain.
+Watch for weight gain and an increase in your baby’s wet and dirty nappies.
 Your breasts may feel fuller before feeds and begin to leak.

 Looking after yourself

 Don’t forget to be kind to yourself, especially if you’re feeling under pressure.
 Now is the time to call in favours from friends and relatives so you can concentrate on your baby.
-If your baby needs more milk talking to your local LLL Leader will help.
-And at an LLL meeting you can share your concerns with other mothers who will be able to give you encouragement and support.
+If your baby needs more milk, talking to your local LLL Leader will help.
+You can share your concerns with other mothers at an LLL meeting, who will be able to give you encouragement and support.

-The following tips can help ensure your baby doesn’t take more supplement than he needs.
+If using a bottle, paced bottle feeding can help ensure your baby doesn’t take more milk than they need.

 - A smaller teat hole prevents a baby taking milk too quickly.